/

 Affiliate Disclosure We may earn a commission if you sign up through some of our links.
 However, commission rates are never a factor in our rankings.

 To ensure fairness, we use a standardised weighting system across all our ISP Reviews.
 Here is exactly how the 8.6/10 score for Cuckoo was calculated.
-The score has not been changed in this update, but the availability and ownership context has been refreshed.
+The score has not been changed in this update; only the customer guidance, pricing context and Onestream ownership information have been refreshed.

 PERFORMANCE35%